copy/v86/tests/nasm/Readme.md

 # Automated Testing

-- Run `make nasmtests` in the root of the project
+- Run `make && ./run.js` in the root of the project

 # Manual